coderbeez/interior-architect/TESTING.md

 [W3C Validation Service](https://validator.w3.org/) Used to test the validity of HTML.

-- A number of issues associated with templates caused errors in rendered html:
+- A number of issues associated with templates cause errors in rendered html:

-Linebreaks in textareas adds extra p tags.
+Linebreaks for textfields add extra p tags.

 ```<p><p>Text</p></p>```